marcobevilacqua94/geodata-demo/README.md

 Create your FTS index Via curl or from the UI.
 You can find the index configuration in the folder (geo-infra) You can do it via quick index by adding loc as geopoint field and insertionTime as datetime.
 Select all the check options for both.
-Call it idxGeoLoc. curl -XPUT -H "Content-Type: application/json" -u Administrator:password http://<host>:8094/api/index/idxGeoLoc -d '{
+Call it idxGeoLoc. curl -XPUT -H "Content-Type: application/json" -u <user>:<password> http://<host>:8094/api/index/idxGeoLoc -d '{
    "type": "fulltext-index",
    "name": "idxGeoLoc",